Kids' & youth clothing

 Nick says that everything that you see on StomaStoma is a result of his and his wife’s hard work.

 “StomaStoma is our side hustle, so we do everything ourselves on a very lean budget.
 We use free apps and a website template from Shopify.
-Printful’s Mockup Generator is a real lifesaver, too – I don’t have to worry about product photography for every shirt.”
+Printful’s Product Templates are a real lifesaver, too – I don’t have to worry about product photography for every shirt.”

 When it comes to marketing, the store’s growth has been organic for the most part as Nick hasn’t tried paid advertising yet.